pagkly/Zed/Investopedia3/Open-Market Transaction.md

 ## Open Market Operations

-It is important to note that open-market transactions differ from central banking programs known as [open market operations](https://www.investopedia.com/terms/o/openmarketoperations.asp).
-Under such programs, the Federal Reserve purchases or sells government securities, like bonds, in the [open market](https://www.investopedia.com/terms/o/open-market.asp) alongside investors.
+It is important to note that open-market transactions differ from central banking programs known as [[open market operations]](https://www.investopedia.com/terms/o/openmarketoperations.asp).
+Under such programs, the Federal Reserve purchases or sells government securities, like bonds, in the [[open market]](https://www.investopedia.com/terms/o/open-market.asp) alongside investors.

-Open market operations are used as a form of [monetary policy](https://www.investopedia.com/terms/m/monetarypolicy.asp) to control the money supply by impacting interest rates and liquidity in the economy.
+Open market operations are used as a form of [[monetary policy]](https://www.investopedia.com/terms/m/monetarypolicy.asp) to control the money supply by impacting interest rates and liquidity in the economy.
 This action is typically used during or after a financial crisis.